gofynd/fdk-client-kotlin/documentation/APPLICATION.md

 | Argument  |  Type  | Description |
 | --------- | ----  | --- |

-Update the comment status (active/approve) or text.
+Use this API to update the comment status (active or approve) along with new comment if any.

 *Success Response:*

-ok
+Success.

 Schema: `UpdateResponse`